LouisRichard/LouisRichard/README.md

 * Get a job idk
 * Finish my [website](https://richard486.ch/)
 * Replace GPU in Mac Pro 4,1
-* Have Pipewire working on the Linux Workstation
 * Configure my NAS

 ****